adrianmarino19/HM-analytics/README.md

 <h2> Overview </h2>

 <p> The H&M KPI Dashboard is a web-based application that presents a comprehensive overview of various Key Performance Indicators (KPIs) using real datasets from H&M. Especifically, the data is based on customers, articles, and transactions data.
-By employing a cloud-based architecture, the application fetches, filters, and displays KPI data in <b>real-time<b>.
+By employing a cloud-based architecture, the application fetches, filters, and displays KPI data in <b>real-time</b>.<p>

 The project is built from four components: